 To bake boldly is to push limits when it comes to ingredients, knowing that baked goods don’t need to be made from refined sugar, white flour, and poor-quality fats to taste great.
 Baking with more healthful ingredients is easy to do, whether you bake once a year or every week, and you will achieve consistently good results when you use them.
-In this first installment of Bold Baking we’ll focus on using whole-grain flours to make both sweet and savory baked goods.
-As time goes on, we’ll consider other aspects of bold baking like using natural sweeteners and high-quality fats.
+In this post, we’ll focus on using whole-grain flours to make both sweet and savory baked goods.
+As time goes on, we may consider other aspects of bold baking like using natural sweeteners and high-quality fats.

 The Problems With Refined White Flour

 There is no trick to using refined white flour to make light and tender baked goods; it handles these jobs effortlessly.
 But there is something else white flour does in the process.
 It creates inflammation inside of us by pushing blood sugar up in a dramatic spike and then causing it to quickly fall.
 This is a roller-coaster effect we should avoid because our most devastating diseases, including cancer, are often preceded by years of subtle internal inflammation.
 Blood sugar spikes happen whether we use white flour in sweetened baked goods or in savory baked foods like biscuits, breads, and pizza dough.
 Another problem with white flour is that it has been stripped of nutrients, so rather than label it a food ingredient, we might think of it as a tool we can use to lift baked goods, and to lighten their flavor and texture, but only when nothing else will do.